Joe Nieuwendyk: Playing style

 Cliff Fletcher, who drafted him into the NHL, described Nieuwendyk as being a "pre-eminent two-way guy who had 50-goal seasons", adding that "he had a great stick around the net, he had a great shot, he saw the ice well, he could skate, he had the size – he had everything you needed to have.
 History has indicated that wherever he went, the team was competitive.
 The more that was on the line in big games, the better Joe played."
 He was an offensive centre in Calgary and power play specialist, able to withstand the physical punishment required to stand in front of the net and battle defencemen for the puck.
 He led the NHL in power play goals in 1987–88 with 31 and finished in the top ten on four other occasions.
 Wayne Gretzky, who also played box lacrosse in his youth, argued that the skills Nieuwendyk learned dodging opposing players in that sport aided his development as a hockey player.
 Nieuwendyk was regarded as a top faceoff man, a skill that Team Canada relied on during the Olympics.
 He was a checking-line centre at the 2002 Olympics, relied on for his defensive and faceoff abilities.

 Nieuwendyk was regarded as a leader throughout his career.
 He was the captain of the Flames for four seasons, and his teammates in Dallas praised him as a player who would help guide the younger players as they began their careers.
 His presence was considered an important factor in New Jersey's 2003 Stanley Cup championship.
 Devils' general manager Lou Lamoriello praised his impact both on and off the ice: "Certainly (the tangibles were) the quality player he was even at that time, how good he was defensively as well as always finding a way to get big goals.
 It was also about how good he was on faceoffs.
 And the intangibles, which are really more tangible than anything, are what he brought in the locker room from leadership and unselfishness.
 It was obvious that when he didn't play he was still so active in his support.
 He's genuine in every sense of the word.
 He was a true team player."
-Nieuwendyk was inducted into the Hockey Hall of Fame in 2011, and his uniform number 25 was honoured by the Calgary Flames on March 7, 2014, as he was named to the organization's "Forever a Flame" program.
+He was inducted into the Hockey Hall of Fame in 2011, and his uniform number 25 was honoured by the Calgary Flames on March 7, 2014, as he was named to the organization's "Forever a Flame" program.